stampit-org/react-stamp/README.md

 stamp.compose(...desc?: stamp|reactDesc|specDesc[]): stamp
 ```

 The most powerful feature of [stamps](https://github.com/stampit-org/stamp-specification) is their composability.
 Any number of stamps can be combined into a new stamp which inherits each passed stamp's behavior.
-This is perfect for React since `class` is being pushed as the new norm and does not provide an idiomatic way to use mixins. (classical inheritance :disappointed:).
+This behavior is suitable for React since `class` is being pushed as the new norm and does not provide an idiomatic way to utilize mixins. (classical inheritance :disappointed:).

-Let's go step by step through an example.
-It uses a pattern I call **Behavior Driven Composition**.
+Let's step through an example.
+It demos a pattern I call **Behavior Driven Composition**.

 __container.js__
 ```js